[ 1970s | 1980s | 1990s | 2000s ]

 1978

-- May 2 at Vergennes: Colchester is one-hit by the Commodores and lose, 7-0.
+- May 2 at Vergennes: Colchester is one-hit by the Commodores and loses, 7-0.
 Pitcher Ray Halnon puts together a complete-game effort with catcher Tim Maynes.
-(See May 18 game) Obviously angered by Vergennes on this day, the Lakers go on a torrid streak against Vergennes over the next seven years, winning 11 of the next 13 meetings between the teams, culminating in Matt Sears' 5-0 no-hit victory on May 11, 1985.
-After staying away from Colchester for a good 10 years, the Commodores reappear on the Lakers’ schedule from 1995 through 2000.
+(See May 18 game) Stung by Vergennes, the Lakers go on a torrid streak against the Commodores over the next seven years, winning 11 of the next 13 meetings between the teams, culminating in Matt Sears' 5-0 no-hit victory on May 11, 1985.
+After falling off of Colchester's schedule for nearly 10 years, the Commodores reappear on the Lakers' slate from 1995 through 2000.
 Following this game on May 2, 1978, the Lakers win 15 of the next 19 meetings, including nine in a row from 1981-95.

 - May 18 vs. Vergennes: Jeff Foy has a 4-for-4 day at the plate, scores three runs, drives in five, and hits two triples in Colchester's only win of the season (13-4).
-Tom Hamlin adds a double, a homer, and two RBIs.
-Ray Halnon and Tim Maynes are again battery mates, as Halnon picks the second of his two career victories (in 14 decisions).
+Tom Hamlin adds a double, a homer and two RBIs.
+Ray Halnon and Tim Maynes are again batterymates, as Halnon picks up the second of his two career victories (in 14 decisions).

 1979